AmrSaber/color-sort-puzzle-solver/readme.md

 - All containers must be of same capacity.
 - Each color must be present a number of times equal to container capacity.
 - Number of colors must be less than or equal to the number of the containers.

+Executable also accepts an optional flag `-f` (stands for `fast` option), which will output suboptimal (but fast) solution.
+It is a lot faster than the optimal solutions (e.g. in some cases, the optimal solution takes 1.5 seconds, and the suboptimal takes 0.05 seconds).

 ### Output